FrancoLiberali/cql/docs/contributing/developing.md

 - Have a good quality of code, based on <https://go.dev/doc/effective_go>.
 - Have at least 80 percent new code coverage (although a higher percentage may be required depending on the importance of the feature).
 The tests that contribute to coverage are unit tests and integration tests.
-- The features defined in the PR base issue must be explicitly tested by an e2e test or by integration tests in case it is not possible (for badaas-orm features for example).
+- The features defined in the PR base issue must be explicitly tested by tests.

 ## Use of Third-party code